ikergarcia1996/Iker-Garcia-Ferrero/README.md

 ## Publications in English

-### Benchmarking Meta-embeddings: What Works and What Does Not (Findings of EMNLP 2021)
+### Benchmarking Meta-embeddings: What Works and What Does Not (Findings of the EMNLP 2021)
 Iker García-Ferrero , Rodrigo Agerri, German Rigau
 https://aclanthology.org/2021.findings-emnlp.333/
 https://github.com/ikergarcia1996/MetaVec